elanmoridin/elanmoridin.github.io/docs/index.md

 ## Zach Doll
 ### Software Engineer

 Hello!
-I'm Zach and I'm a software enginner, tinkerer, and gamer.
+I'm Zach and I'm a software engineer, tinkerer, and gamer.
 I love all things tech from automating things around the house to diving into a new language or script.
 I have a background in IT and have an incessant need to continue learning.

 ### [Resume]({{site.baseurl}}{% link resume.md %})